Lingotek: Products

 In June 2007, Lingotek began offering free access to its language search engine and other web 2.0-based translation-related software tools.
-Free access to the language search engine included both open and closed translation memory (TM).
-The Lingotek project management system helped project managers track translation projects in real-time.
-The system's alignment tool, glossary capabilities, version tracking and other tools were all included and available at no charge to all Lingotek users.
+Free access to the language search engine included both open and closed translation memory.

 In 2008, Lingotek moved to Amazon Web Services's on-demand cloud computing platform.
-The Lingotek TMS has long been used internally and for government agencies.
-The company's first version of the product was a hosted, multi-tenant web app in 2006, which moved into the Amazon cloud in 2008.
-Though chiefly known in the industry as a technology-enabled LSP, Lingotek has been licensing the system separately, to customers that don't have a language services relationship.
-Due to its connectivity, scalability, security, and strong feature set, this is an option that enterprises should consider for their own translation environments.
-Lingotek's system was developed specifically with mass collaboration in mind.

-The company introduced software-as-a-service (SaaS) collaborative translation technology in 2009, which combined the workflow and computer-aided translation (CAT) capabilities of human and machine translation into one application.
-Organizations can upload new projects, assign translators (paid or unpaid), check the status of current projects in real time, and download completed documents from any computer with web access.
+The company introduced software-as-a-service collaborative translation technology in 2009, which combined the workflow and computer-aided translation capabilities of human and machine translation into one application.

-In 2010, Lingotek re-positioned its Collaborative Translation Platform (CTP) as a software-as-a-service (SaaS) product which combined machine translation, real-time community translation, and management tools.
+In 2010, Lingotek re-positioned its Collaborative Translation Platform as a software-as-a-service product which combined machine translation, real-time community translation, and management tools.

 Lingotek's cloud-based CAT system was available on the market in 2012.
 The translation system can process text files and offers comprehensive support for the localization of web page files in HTML.
-In addition, the Lingotek CAT tools can handle several file types, including:
+In addition, the Lingotek computer aided translation tools works with several file types, including: